dotnetrdf/dotnetrdf/v3ChangeNotes.md

 This option has been replaced with a constructor-injected option to specify the precise text encoding to be used in all writers.
 For backwards compatibility, the default text encoding used is UTF-8 with **no BOM** (as the default value for this option was `false`)

 ### ForceHttpBasicAuth
 This option has been removed completely and not implemented as a constructor-injected option.
+This will be reviewed once the codebase is moved over to the .NET HttpClient APIs.

-This will be reviewed once the codebase is moved over to the .NET HttpClient APIs
+**WARNING:** Changing this property has no effect on HTTP requests made by the library at this point in time, and so the use of this obsolete API will result in a compiler error.
+This will be reviewed once the HTTP client part of the codebase is moved over to the .NET HttpClient APIs.

 ### ForceBlockingIO
 This option has been removed.
 To force use of blocking IO you must now explicitly wrap the source stream/text reader by calling ParsingTextReader.CreateBlocking(TextReader) / ParsingTextReader.CreateBlocking(TextReader, int).
 By default all parsers will wrap streams other than memory or file streams in a blocking text reader, so this step should only be necessary in rare circumstances of unexpected latency in file or memory IO.

+**WARNING:** Setting this property to `true` will not change the use of blocking IO by the parsers.
+You must wrap the stream you wish to use blocking IO on as described above.
+As this is a breaking change, the use of these obsolete API will result in a compiler error.

 ### ValidateIris